Trigger warning: This post contains descriptions of child sex trafficking in Cambodia, animal abuse, and genocide.

 As we sat outside doing some people watching and soaking up our surroundings, I quickly found out that dog meat is just as common as a cheeseburger.
 Not only can you find it on many menus, you’ll also see sizable (40lbs or bigger) dog carcasses on skewers or rotisseries out front of street café and restaurants.
 All the while, adult dogs bark out back, chained to metal posts in the ground, and puppies play in cages.
 This is just part of every day life in Cambodia.

 After several hours exploring the city, we arrived back at our hostel where the girl at the front desk told us they were showing David Puttnam’s film The Killing Fields every night at 8 o’clock.
 A 1984 movie depicting the ruthlessness of the Khmer Rouge regime from the viewpoint of two journalists.
 The drama is over two hours long and provided an education I hadn’t yet had.
-I thought it might prepare me for the following day when we were to visit The Killing Fields, but now I know that nothing could have possibly prepared me for what I was going to see.
+I thought it might prepare me for the following day when we were to visit The Killing Fields.
+But now I know that nothing could have possibly prepared me for what I was going to see.

 The Killing Fields at Choeung Ek: A Brief History

 The Khmer Rouge reigned from 1975-1979, just 40 years ago.
-The goal was to turn the country into a socialist agrarian republic, founded on the policies of Maoism, a kind of Marxism.
+Their goal was to turn the country into a socialist agrarian republic, founded on the policies of Maoism, a kind of Marxism.
 Pol Pot established the state of Democratic Kampuchea and aimed to establish a classless communist state based on a rural agrarian economy, embracing the total rejection of both capitalism and the free market.
 Whether brutally murdered, overworked, starved, or malnourished, under his leadership it is estimated that 2 – 2.5 million Cambodians were killed.
 With the population being roughly 8 million, one out of every three to four Cambodians lost their lives.
 Meanwhile, the rest of the world knew nothing.

 The Killing Fields